 Roppongi is the nightlife district of Tokyo, and by “nightlife” I mean “I heard there were lots of bars with Japanese girls who like foreign guys.”
 The word “sleazy” comes to mind for all involved, and for the sake of internationalism, I thought I had better check it out.
 Well frankly I found it depressing.
 I was walking around looking for some place decent and everything looked shitty.
 I stumbled upon the notorious Gas Panic and I thought well, why not.
 This is as good as it gets.
 I walked in and oh God.
 I think I put my finger on it: that is the kind of place that is the same anywhere you go.
 Do you love America?
 Do you wish you hadn’t left?
 That is the place for you.
-They have them in Cancun and lots of other vacation spots, too.
+They have them in Cancun and lots of other vacation spots like in Switzerland, too.
 Places with no touch of local color to spook you out.
 It’s like you never left home!
 What kind of soulless twat comes to Tokyo to go to a place that is nothing like Tokyo?
 The charm of Japan is in how it’s NOT LIKE THE UNITED STATES.
 It’s in the little tray you use to give and get money, the little bow, the oshibori, the arigato.
 I had read the phrase “scary gaijin” in reference to Roppongi and man, that is right on the money.
 There was this creepy old military looking dude hitting on these 2 chicks, YOUNG.
 Way younger than I’d go for and that’s saying something.
 It was seriously depressing.
 I left and went to some shithole around the corner, Hideout.
 The waitress asked what I wanted I said “Kirin, Sapporo, Asahi, whatever,” and she brought me MGD.
 God damnit!
 I’d prefer a slap in the face.
 I decided right then to get the hell out of Roppongi.

 I went back to Shinjuku and walked over to Kabukicho.
 I was feeling pretty bad, and I walked past a place with the sign “NO FOREIGNERS MAY COME INSIDE.”
 Now I know what 400 years of slavery feels like.